Crab Rangoon Soufflé

 1 cup of milk, *scalded

-1 teaspoon of Kosher salt
+1 teaspoon of kosher salt

-1 teaspoon of freshly ground black pepper
+1 teaspoon of ground black pepper, freshly-ground

 1/2 teaspoon of cayenne pepper

-a pinch of nutmeg, freshly grated
+1 pinch of nutmeg, freshly-grated

 4 extra-large egg yolks, room temperature